wWw – To access the Speakers’ Corner Lichfield Blog, please click here.

 On 16 March students from both Colleges ‘road-tested’ a cardboard protoype close to the site, drawing a great deal of generally positive interest from passers-by.

-Central St Martin College students prepared a story board which illustrates the development of their designs from brief to prototype.
-To view the narrative click here and scroll through the pages.
+Central St Martin College students prepared a narrative Storyboard which illustrates the development of their designs from brief to prototype.

 Prototype Designs on Exhibition